libktx/ktx/assets/README.md

 - All exceptions get a utility `ignore()` method that you can switch at compile time (for debugging or logging) when needed.
 See `Throwable.ignore()` documentation for further details.

+#### `Pool`

+- `Pool` instances can be invoked like a function to provide new instances of objects.
+Basically, this syntax: `pool()` has the same effect as directly calling `pool.obtain()`.
+- `Pool` instances can be invoked like a one argument function to free instances of objects.
+Basically, this syntax:
+`pool(instance)` has the same effect as directly calling `pool.free(instance)`.
+- New instances of `Pool` can be easily created with Kotlin lambda syntax using `pool` method.
+For example, this pool would return new instances of `Entity` once empty: `pool { Entity() }`.
+Since this method is inlined, you should not worry about unnecessary extra method calls or extra objects - the `Pool` implementations are prepared at compile time.

 ### Alternatives

 - [libgdx-utils](https://bitbucket.org/dermetfan/libgdx-utils/) feature an annotation-based asset manager implementation